 As the founding chair of the Department Cancer Biology at Vanderbilt University School of Medicine, Lynn Matrisian spent a quarter century leading a research laboratory dedicated to understanding cancer metastasis.
 She has published more than 220 original scientific articles and trained more than 30 young scientists have joined the fight against cancer.
 She is a member of the AACR Academy, which recognizes and honors distinguished scientists whose major scientific contributions have propelled significant innovation and progress against cancer.

+The work has been her calling and her passion.
+But she felt a growing sense that she needed to do more.
 “I’m very proud of the contributions I’ve made in cancer research,” Lynn says.
 “But I wanted to take it to the next level, so it has a broader impact on patients with cancer.”

-Shortly after she began the program, Lynn accepted a new position in California.
-She commuted to Nashville every other weekend, studying on the plane and using video conferencing to meet with the members of her C-Team.
-After one semester, Lynn found that she was gaining the skills she needed for business.
+From her time at Vanderbilt, Lynn already knew about the Executive MBA program at Owen, which she believed would “broaden my horizons.”
+For two years, she commuted to Nashville every other weekend, studying on the plane and using Skype to meet with the members of her C-Team.
+After one semester, Lynn found that her rusty math skills were improving and, more important, she was gaining the skills she needed for business.

 Now, as Chief Science Officer for the Pancreatic Cancer Action Network and based in Washington, D.C., Lynn has put those skills to good work.
 “The program altered the way I view the world around me,” she says.
 “It gave me exposure to the way the business world thinks and works.
 I knew I would need that if I was going to make the impact I wanted to make.”